 An NHS fit for autistic people

-Find out why our Young Ambassadors are campaigning to close the #AutismHealthGap
+Find out why our Young Ambassadors campaigned to close the #AutismHealthGap

 “As an autistic person I have had many experiences of health care.
 These images describe the variety of encounters I have had."